Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 Sort out the *filter* to make sure I'm covering the expected type of filter the assignment wants.
 Most likely skipping the larger refactor of `MenuHandler` due to the fact that it's technically out of scope and would clutter more.
 It would also cause more of a hassle to read through the methods due to the constant jumping back and forth with `prints`.

+### MenuHandler
+Added yet another branch to enable the user to search for specific values such as time and distance.
+Date will be added towards next commit since the test is yet to be made.
+They should all follow the same structure with the difference being `LocalDate`.
+The method for distance and time use the same method and makes use of a `Function` parameter.
+This is the first time I'm using it here, and it's surprisingly nice to just send a set property method to call.
+For now that's also the only place I'm using the enum for limit of these 2 values.
+(I'm very much out of scoping and no longer have the energy to scope creep all my methods across the entire file (~~especially scanner~~)).

+After I'm done with creating the search function for date then I'll consider myself entirely done with implementing code.
+There might be some extra tests to be made for extra coverage of branches/use-cases.
+Except that then it's only refactoring and code-clean up!